GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Size almost always involves complexity, and complexity confuses programmers.
-Confused programmers, in turn, introduce mistakes (bugs) into programs.
+> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts